dwainscheeren/dwains-lovelace-dashboard/docs/installation.md

  I personally use Home Assistant packages.
 With packages you have a way to include different components, or different configuration parts using any of the `!include` directives.
 [Read more about it here](https://www.home-assistant.io/docs/configuration/packages/).

 I included a sample folder for this in my theme it's called `user-package-sample` you can rename this folder to your own name.
 After this open `configuration.yaml` and uncomment the line `user_package_sample: !include user-package-sample/configuration.yaml`.
+And change the name of `user_package_sample` here to your own name.

 *NOTE: Read the content of the `user-package-sample/configuration.yaml` file to get a understanding how it works.*